D-Thatcher/MultiLayerPerceptron/README.md

 ### Features

  - Two Optimizers: Adam Stochastic Optimization and Regular Gradient Descent
- - Common activation functions and their derivatives for backpropagation: RELU, ELU, Leaky RELU, Sigmoid
+ - Common activation functions and their derivatives for backpropagation: RELU, ELU, Swish, Leaky RELU, Sigmoid
  - Xavier initialization
  - The final layer maps to probablities using Softmax, and the Cross Entropy is minimized
  - Option for Gradient Clipping